Silverfallet was one of two waterfalls of the same name that we visited in Sweden during our epic Scandinavia Trip in the Summer of 2019.

-Silverfallet was closest to the city of Skövde, which belonged to the municipality of the same name, and was part of the Silverfallet-Karlsfors Nature Reserve.
-The municipality belonged to the county of Jönköping.
+Silverfallet was part of the Silverfallet-Karlsfors Nature Reserve, which was closest to the city and municipality of Skövde in the county of Jönköping, Sweden.
 For information or inquiries about the area as well as current conditions, you may want to try the local municipality website.

 In our routing towards Silverfallet, we used the town of Skövde since it sat the closest to the waterfall.
 It was actually our second stop after visiting Stalpet nearby Anneby.